 Now you know all about how to monetize your YouTube videos!
 So what is Lickd?

-Lickd gives you access to the biggest tracks from the best artists at low prices.
-This means you can embellish your vlogs with the latest chart-toppers without having to worry about breaching copyright or paying a big bill.
-License the best billboard 100 music for your videos.
-You even get 25% off your first track if you sign up now!
+Lickd gives you access to the biggest tracks and best artists for the first time.
+This means you can embellish your vlogs with the latest chart-toppers without having to worry about breaching copyright and losing your ad revenue.
+Choose from over 1 million mainstream tracks and 100,000 stock tracks, so you can always find the perfect soundtrack for your video.
+You even get 25% off your first mainstream track and 14 days of stock music for free if you sign up now!